zengbing15/lumos_doc/docs/tutorials/querycells.md

 ### Get the Cell Minimal Capacity

 The three fields of a CKB cell and the cell itself all take up CKB capacity.
-The cell must have the capacity that is equal or more than the total size of information stored in the cell.
-For more information, see [Cell](https://nervosnetwork.github.io/docs-new/docs/reference/cell).
+The cell must have the capacity that is equal to or more than the total size of information stored in the cell.
+For more information, see [Nervos Docs: Cell](https://nervosnetwork.github.io/docs-new/docs/reference/cell).

 For example, the minimum CKB capacity requirement is 61 CKB (6,100,000,000 shannons) for a common transaction, and 102 CKB (10,200,000,000 shannons) for a DAO deposit transaction.